Hebron Yeshiva: 1929 Hebron massacre and relocation to Jerusalem

 Twenty-four students were murdered in the 1929 Hebron massacre, and the yeshiva was re-established in the Geula neighbourhood of Jerusalem.

 Eight of the victims were American citizens who had come to study in the yeshiva from American yeshivas such as Hebrew Theological College, Torah Vodaath and RIETS.

-On the day of the 1929 massacre, HaRav Simcha Zissel Broide, who was appointed Rosh Yeshiva in 5721 (1960/61), was not in Chevron.
+On the day of the 1929 massacre, Rabbi Simcha Zissel Broide, who was appointed Rosh Yeshiva in 5721 (1960/61), was not in Hebron.

-Despite a delay after the death of Rabbi Moshe Hebroni, the last of the previous generation, the yeshiva moved into a new and larger campus in the south-central Givat Mordechai neighbourhood in 1975.
-This yeshiva today has about 1300 students and is one of the most prestigious and influential Lithuanian yeshivohs in Israel.
-The current roshei yeshiva are Rabbi Dovid Cohen and Rabbi Yosef Chevroni.
+The yeshiva moved into a new and larger campus in the south-central Givat Mordechai neighbourhood in 1975.
+It has about 1500 students and is one of the most prestigious and influential haredi non-hassidic yeshivahs in Israel.
+The current roshei yeshiva (deans) are rabbis Dovid Cohen and Yosef Chevroni.